What a Wonderful World (Anne Murray album)

-What a Wonderful World is an album by Canadian artist Anne Murray.
+What a Wonderful World is the twenty-ninth studio album by Canadian artist Anne Murray.
 It was released by StraightWay Records on EMI Music Canada's behalf in October 1999.
 The album hit No. 1 on the Billboard Christian Albums chart, her only No. 1 on any American album chart.
 It was certified Platinum by the RIAA, her highest selling album since 1981's Christmas Wishes.
+The album had sold 2 million copies worldwide by November 2007.